 - There is usually a requirement for a high school diploma or GED

-- Pharmacy tech certification may be needed depending on state
+- A pharmacy tech certification may be needed, depending onthe state

 - Great attention to detail and solid computer skills